kcalmond/b8kery/part2_k3s.md

 export K3S_DATASTORE_KEYFILE='/etc/etcd/server.key'
 ```

-*No need to export K3S_TOKEN since I don't have more "agent" nodes to add at this time.*
+*No need to export K3S_TOKEN since I don't have more "agent" nodes to add at this time ala the newstack.io blog*

-Ran the k3s install on each node:
+####Ran the k3s install on each node:
+* I want to run metallb on this cluster and use ingress-nginx so the command below prevents deployment of traefik (the k3s default ingress/internal LB)

 `curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--disable=servicelb --disable=traefik" sh -s - --write-kubeconfig-mode 644`